shrysjain/shrysjain/README.md

 WaterBot is in an alpha state and can be viewed [here on top.gg](https://top.gg/bot/799144403138248754)

 ### Scratch
 You can also find me on [Scratch](https://scratch.mit.edu/)!
 I'm LilJuiceBox491 there too!
-Just click [here](https://scratch.mit.edu/users/LilJuiceBox491), or just go to https://scratch.mit.edu/users/LilJuiceBox491! =D
+Just click [here](https://scratch.mit.edu/users/LilJuiceBox491), or just go to https://scratch.mit.edu/users/LilJuiceBox491!

 ### Repl
 My repl.it page can be found [here](https://repl.it/@LilJuiceBox491)